open-pioneer/trails-openlayers-base-packages/src/packages/scale-bar/README.md

 <ScaleBar mapId="map_id" />
 ```

-Setting property `displayMode` to `bar`, the scale will be integrate as a bar.
+Setting property `displayMode` to `bar`, the scale will be integrated as a bar.
 By default, or by setting the property to `line`, the scale will be displayed as a line.

 ```jsx
 <ScaleBar mapId="map_id" displayMode="bar" />